AugmentedAJ/Long-Context-Code-Bench/README.md

 1. **Run agents with a test label**: Execute multiple agents/models with the same test label (e.g., `--test-label "v0-leaderboard"`)
 2. **Generate leaderboard**: Use `compare --format leaderboard` to rank all agents by performance
-### Agents-as-judge head-to-head evaluation
+### LLM-based head-to-head evaluation

-In addition to scalar LLM-judge scores, Long-Context-Bench supports **agents acting as judges over each other**.
+In addition to scalar LLM-judge scores, Long-Context-Bench supports **direct pairwise comparisons between agents using a single LLM judge**.

 The `head-to-head-pr` command:
 - Finds all agent submissions (edits) for a given PR
-- Uses each agent as a judge over every other agent's patch
 - Reuses scalar scores from a prior LLM judge run when available
-- Does **not** make any new LLM-as-judge calls in this stage
+- Uses the same LLM judge model to compare each pair of agent diffs directly against the human ground truth diff

 Example: run head-to-head for a single Elasticsearch PR where Auggie, Claude Code, and Factory have all produced edits: